Facebook Pixel

 However, keep in mind that applying does not guarantee approval.
 U.S. immigration officials and border protection authorities still review each application carefully.

-If you’re planning more trips in the future, don’t forget to get your travel insurance for a more relaxing trip!
+If you’re planning more trips in the future, don’t forget to get comprehensive travel insurance for your next international trip for added peace of mind while traveling.

 Also, staying updated with the U.S. Embassy website and our blog will help you navigate any visa regulations and processing times, and avoid issues at the port of entry.